UncleSamTech/scratch_test_suite/README.md

 JOIN Revisions rev ON cont.Hash = rev.Hash
 WHERE rev.Project_Name = "logica-de-programacao-em-scratch" and rev.File = "aa desafio1.sb3" and rev.Commit_SHA = "e6c8652392eff332a8176aeff1ccda2da7006d8a";
 ```

+### 4. Unzip the git repos of the scratch project (scratch_mirrored.tar.gz)

+This is a large file with a size of x gig.
+Check for enough memory on your computer before unzipping it

+>> Change to destination folder : Go to your target location where git repos would be unzipped and run the command on the command line `cd <destination folder>`

+>> Unzip the Repos :  Run this command to unzip `tar -xzf scratch_mirrored.tar.gz`

+### 5. Get the raw contents of a Scratch file
+Getting the raw contents of a scratch file named `aa desafio1.sb3` from project `logica-de-programacao-em-scratch` with commit id `e6c8652392eff332a8176aeff1ccda2da7006d8a` involves the following steps

+>> Change to the project directory : `cd logica-de-programacao-em-scratch`

+>> Show the raw contents of the Scratch file `git show e6c8652392eff332a8176aeff1ccda2da7006d8a:"aa desafio1.sb3" `

+### 6 Manually parse a scratch file